Knappenx/IOT/README.md

 ```

 ## Sensor

 On the sensor setup function WiFi parameters and connection will be established.
+We need to introduce networ's name and password.
 ```cpp

 const char* ssid = "Your_Router_Name";